Miss Utah

 The Miss Utah competition is the pageant that selects the representative for the state of Utah in the Miss America competition.
 Two Miss Utah titleholders have won the Miss America pageant.

-Paris Matthews of Salt Lake City was crowned Miss Utah 2024 on June 15, 2024, at the Capitol Theatre in Salt Lake City, Utah.
-She will compete for the title of Miss America 2025.
+Erika Dalton of St. George was crowned Miss Utah on June 20, 2026, at the Capitol Theatre in Salt Lake City, Utah.
+She will compete for the title of Miss America 2027.